 The ABI Academy

-The ABI Academy was originally created to serve two main functions
+The ABI as the key professional body for investigators provides its Academy to serve four main functions

 - To service demand for industry qualifications acceptable to any licensing authority in the event of industry regulation.

 - To provide the means for applicants for ABI membership to demonstrate entry-level competency through qualification at Level 3 of the established industry courses.

 - To provide industry relevant training by means of one-day workshops, click here.

 - To deliver the GDPR compliance training, which will demonstrate a capacity and dedication to working in a competent and lawful manner and will also be accepted as the entry level for ABI Provisional membership pending the Level 3 qualification.

 As the ABI Academy has evolved, The Association has become increasingly conscious of a number of things, detailed below.